LiZhaoLab/utORF_mass_spec/README.md

 This repository supports the manuscript
 "Protein evidence of unannotated ORFs in Drosophila reveals diversity in the evolution and properties of young proteins".

-If you use the data or script, please cite: Zheng EB, Zhao L (2022).
+If you use the data or scripts, please cite: Zheng EB, Zhao L (2022).
 Protein evidence of unannotated ORFs in Drosophila reveals diversity in the evolution and properties of young proteins. eLife.
 DOI: 10.7554/eLife.78772.

 ## Quick links